joshwadle/My-solutions-to-precourse/Chapter_7_Hypothesis_testing/readme.md

 ### 3. Inference for two means

-[Assignement 3:](assignments/assignment_3_two_sample_ttest.md) Two samples t-tests are useful to investigate if:
+[Assignement 3:](assignments/assignment_3_two_sample_ttest.md) Two samples t-tests are useful to investigate there is a significant difference between the means of some variable in two populations.
+You can
-  - Test if 2 populations have the same mean value (Two sample unpaired t-test)
+  - test if 2 populations have the same mean value (Two sample unpaired t-test)

-  - Test if 2 populations have the same mean value when there is a one-to-one mapping between the 2 populations (Two sample paired t-test), i.e. blood pressure before treatment and after treatment
+  - test if 2 populations have the same mean value when there is a one-to-one mapping between the 2 populations (Two sample paired t-test), i.e. blood pressure before treatment and after treatment.

-Hint:
-  - The unpaired two sample t-test function is `scs.ttest_ind`.
-  - The paired two sample t-test function is `scs.ttest_rel`

 ## Recap